Kansas vital records

 Records Between 1885 and 1911

 Between about 1885 and 1911 births, deaths and marriages may have been recorded at the county or city clerk's office in register volumes.
 Not all of these registers have survived.
 At the Kansas Historical Society we have copies of some county and city vital statistics registers on microfilm.
-Please consult our county records on microfilm lists also for marriage and probate records.
 Some of this microfilm is being digitized by the Family Search website.
 Additional information may be found in church records, newspapers, cemetery books and other materials in our collection.

 We have the largest collection of Kansas newspapers on microfilm in the state.
 These can be searched for death, birth and marriage announcements.
 Search our Kansas newspapers database to see what papers are available on microfilm.
 These are available for interlibrary loan to other libraries.

 Sometimes early vital statistics registers can still be found at the county or city offices that recorded the event, or at a local genealogical society or public library.
-Contact information for historical and genealogical societies, public libraries and other local places that might have preserved vital records are available on the Kansas public libraries web site.
+Contact information for historical and genealogical societies, public libraries and other local places that might have preserved vital records are available on the Kansas GenWeb site.
 The information contained in these records varies from place to place.

-For birth and death records, check the list of county records on microfilm, but very few counties in Kansas have early records.
+For birth and death records, check the Archives Catalog for county records on microfilm, but very few counties in Kansas have records that early.
 The best way to confirm an early date of birth is the nearest Kansas state or federal census, which was taken every five years between 1855 and 1930.

 Some pre-territorial vital records are included in the records from Indian missions.
 Check the Archives Catalog for information about records from specific missions.